amargaritov/starlit/README.md

 # Hutter Prize Submission 2021a: STARLIT + cmix
 Released by Artemiy Margaritov on May 10, 2021.
+Submission accepted for public comments and verification on May 31, 2021

 This repository includes materials for a Hutter Prize Submission (submission-2021a).
 It contains:
 * the source code of a new preprocessing algorithm that is tailored for enwik9 compression -- the _SorTing ARticLes by sImilariTy_ (STARLIT)